Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 Insufficient Medical Evidence

 Insufficient medical evidence is a common reason for VA claim denials.
-Strengthening a secondary service connection for sleep apnea often involves providing comprehensive documentation, including but not limited to the following when applicable: polysomnography results, a nexus letter, military medical records, buddy statements, and a completed Disability Benefits Questionnaire (DBQ) for sleep apnea from a qualified physician.
-These materials help establish the necessary link between conditions.
+Strengthening a secondary service connection for sleep apnea often involves providing comprehensive documentation, including but not limited to the following, when applicable:

 Other Conditions Secondary to Sleep Apnea

 Sleep apnea, a common service-connected condition among veterans, often contributes to additional health issues that can be claimed as secondary disabilities.
-Aside from PTSD, veterans may experience significant comorbidities linked to the condition that warrant compensation.
+Aside from PTSD, veterans may experience significant comorbidities linked to the condition that maximize VA disability ratings and compensation.

-Lastly, Obesity can be both a cause and a consequence of sleep apnea, creating a cyclical relationship that worsens symptoms.
+• Obesity – This is both a cause and effect of sleep apnea, creating a cycle that worsens symptoms.

 Veterans experiencing these secondary conditions should document clear medical evidence connecting them to their sleep apnea.